grafana/agent/docs/flow/reference/components/prometheus.remote_write.md

 `headers` | `map(string)` | Extra headers to deliver with the request. | | no
 `send_exemplars` | `bool` | Whether exemplars should be sent. | `true` | no

-When multiple `endpoint` blocks are provided, metrics will be sent concurrently to all configured locations.
+When multiple `endpoint` blocks are provided, metrics are concurrently to all configured locations.
 Each endpoint has a _queue_ which is used to read metrics from the WAL and queue them for sending.
 The `queue_config` block can be used to customize the behavior of the queue.

 Endpoints can be named for easier identification in debug metrics using the `name` argument.
 If the `name` argument isn't provided, a name is generated